Personal Care Tips 101

 7. Use the Right Hair Products

-Choose shampoos, conditioners, and treatments that suit your scalp’s specific needs.
+Choose shampoos, conditioners, and treatments that suit your scalp's specific needs.
 For dry or flaky scalps, look for products with hydrating ingredients like aloe vera or glycerin.
-If you have an oily scalp, go for clarifying formulas with tea tree oil or peppermint to help balance oil production.
+If you have an oily scalp, go for clarifying shampoos with tea tree oil or peppermint to help balance oil production.
 Avoid products with harsh chemicals like sulfates and parabens, as these can irritate the scalp.

 8. Stay Hydrated and Eat a Balanced Diet

 Hydration plays a key role in scalp health.
 Drink plenty of water throughout the day to keep both your scalp and hair hydrated.
-Eating a nutrient-rich diet full of vitamins and minerals can also improve scalp health.
-Foods rich in omega-3 fatty acids, biotin, and zinc—like salmon, nuts, and leafy greens—can promote healthy hair growth.
+Eating a nutrient‑rich diet full of vitamins and minerals can also improve scalp health.
+Foods rich in omega‑3 fatty acids, biotin, and zinc---like salmon, nuts, and leafy greens---can promote healthy hair growth.

 9. Avoid Tight Hairstyles